DmitryFillo/nginx-proxy-pitfalls/README.rst

       }
   }

-Yes, http://fillo.me/proxy-with-resolve/ will resolve proxy.com every 1s on particular request, while http://fillo.me/proxy-without-resolve/ will not resolve proxy.com after startup (or reload).
-This will not work without ``upstream``.
+Yes, http://fillo.me/proxy-with-resolve/ will resolve proxy.com every 1s on particular requests, while http://fillo.me/proxy-without-resolve/ will not resolve proxy.com (nginx will resolve proxy.com at startup/reload once).
+This magic works because ``upstream`` directive is used.

 Another example: